Kaminyou/Kaminyou.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in [Computer Science](https://www.csie.ntu.edu.tw//?locale=en) at National Taiwan University, having entered directly from an M.S. program, and I am now visiting visiting [Computational Imaging and Vision Laboratory](https://research.nii.ac.jp/pbv/) at National Institute of Informatics in Tokyo.
-I held a role as a Senior Machine Learning Engineer at [aetherAI](https://www.aetherai.com/).
+I am a Ph.D. student in [Computer Science](https://www.csie.ntu.edu.tw//?locale=en) at National Taiwan University, having entered directly from an M.S. program, and I am now visiting [Computational Imaging and Vision Laboratory](https://research.nii.ac.jp/pbv/) at National Institute of Informatics in Tokyo.
+Previously, I held a role as a Senior Machine Learning Engineer at [aetherAI](https://www.aetherai.com/).
 I earned my M.S. degree in Bioinformatics from National Taiwan University.
 Prior to that, I obtained my Pharm.D. degree in Pharmacy from National Cheng Kung University in 2019.

 My research interests focus on 2D/3D computer vision and its application in healthcare.
 I aim to enhance the **scalability of conventional computer vision algorithms** and explore **multimodal** and **semi-supervised learning** approaches in the digital health domain.